15 Ways to Tackle Your Bumpy Body Skin Fast

-For a comprehensive guide on how to get started body brushing, take a look here.
+For a comprehensive guide on how to get started with body brushing, take a look here.

 Similar to body brushing, using a manual exfoliant can help to remove dead skin cells.
 Since KP skin can also be sensitive though, make sure to be gentle, try to avoid anything heavily-fragranced, and instead stick to formulas that contain separate skincare benefits (like salt, which has some natural anti-bacterial properties).